Concept: Corporate headshots of 50 employees

 Color Correction and File Cleanup: The agency planned to handle the retouching, as detailed in the job description, but asked for a cost to cover basic color correction and cleanup, should the photographer take on that task.
 We detailed a fee of $40/image for this if needed.

 As we were compiling the above estimate, we were asked to also provide an estimate to add video.
 In addition to the 50 headshots, they hoped to capture short videos of 12 leadership team members.
 There would be no speaking (and therefore no audio capture needed) but rather minor expression changes and small movements captured in a very short clip.
 We felt this necessitated an additional day, so we compiled an estimate for a two-day shoot.
-Shooting over two days was actually advantageous as it would allow for more breathing room with the 50 portraits, and the ability to have them overflow on to the second day if needed, with half a day dedicated to the video.
+Shooting over two days was actually advantageous as it would allow for more breathing room with the 50 portraits, and the ability to have them overflow onto the second day if needed, with half a day dedicated to the video.

 Here is that estimate (click to enlarge):

-For the creative/licensing fee, I added $1,500 for a modest creative fee to account for the additional day, and then added $200 per person for the video, which brought me to $10,400, and I then rounded up to an even $10,500.
+For the creative/licensing fee, I added $1,500 for a modest creative fee to account for the additional day and then added $200 per person for the video, which brought me to $10,400, and I then rounded up to an even $10,500.
 We increased the crew to account for the additional day, and increased equipment as well to $1,500 to cover extra equipment that the photographer might need to rent for the video.
-We also added a digital workstation rental at $750 so the client could see the video that was being captured of their leadership team, and the photographer planned to have his first assistant jump in to play the role of a digital tech in this regard.
+We also added a digital workstation rental at $750 so the client could see the video that was being captured by their leadership team, and the photographer planned to have his first assistant jump in to play the role of a digital tech in this regard.
 We increase our mileage/parking/misc. line to account for the second day, and kept the expense the same for the delivery of a hard drive.